Motor racing: Hamilton on more solid footing for U.S. GP

-AUSTIN, Texas Lewis Hamilton declared himself fully fit for Sunday's U.S. Grand Prix after a sore foot ruled the triple Formula One world champion out of tire testing last week.
+AUSTIN, Texas (Reuters) - Lewis Hamilton declared himself fully fit for Sunday's U.S. Grand Prix after a sore foot ruled the triple Formula One world champion out of tire testing last week.

 "I am 100 percent, feeling great," the Mercedes driver assured reporters on Thursday.
 "I basically had an injury that I've been carrying generally all year long, in both feet.
 Just induced by running.